-One of the most important parts of the healing process is for parents to realize that it is important to take care of themselves.
+One of the most important parts of the healing process is for parents to realize that it is important to take care of themselves and they can get support.
 Find the time to relax and realize that, under the circumstances, many of the feelings you have about your attachment-disordered child are normal.
 You need to acknowledge these feelings, not deny them and keep them buried where they fester and make you lash out at your child and those around you.

 Below is an article that may help you to understand your situation a bit better: